DillonSW/Capstone_Team_5/Reports/Experimentation.md

 The only data that could be collected was that of the inductance proximity sensors, which discussed in depth in the Safety System.

 The data from the other components cannot be collected since they are not in our possession.

 ---
+### Measures of Success
+---
+The Lock system could not be measured without the approriate parts.

+---
 ### Further Improvements
 ---